 All phases of this installation must comply with the NATIONAL, STATE & LOCAL CODES.
 In the absence of local codes, the installation must conform with National Electric Code -- ANSI/NFPA 70 or "LATEST REVISION."

-Since the manufacturer has a policy of continuous product and product data improvement, it reserves the right to change design and specification without notice.
+Since the manufacturer has a policy of continuous product improvement, it reserves the right to change specifications and design without notice.